samplchallenges/SAMPL-containers/tutorials/UploadToSamplChallengesWebsite.md

 5. Click the blue "Run Submission" button.
 6. View the `stdout` or `stderr` output from your container by clicking on any bulleted link in the "Public Run" section to view the output.
 7. Wait for your submission to finish running, this may take a while.
 Please note, if your container fails on the Public Dataset, the container will not be run with the Private Dataset.

+## Section 4: Finalizing your submission
+1. When you are happy with your submission, in the Submission Details section you will need to un-check "Draft mode" on your submission and check the "Ranked" box.

+## Section 5: After the Challenge has ended
+1. After the challenge has ended you may log in, and return to your submission details page.
+2. If you'd like to leave notes related to your submission or its performance, click "Update" and type your notes in the "Submission Notes" section.
+Only this section will be modifiable post-challenge.